ianthehenry/sd/README.md

 ## Without a package manager

 1. Put the `sd` script somewhere on your `PATH`.
-2. Put the `_sd` completion script somewhere on your `fpath`.
+2. For zsh completions, put the `_sd` completion script somewhere on your `fpath`.
+3. For fish completions, put the `sd.fish` completion script into your [completions directory](https://fishshell.com/docs/current/completions.html#where-to-put-completions), probably `~/.config/fish/completions/`.

 I like to symlink `sd` to `~/bin`, which is already on my path.
 If you've cloned this repo to `~/src/sd`, you can do that by running something like:

     $ ln -s ~/src/sd/sd ~/bin/sd

-There isn't really a standard place in your home directory to put completion scripts, so unless you've made your own, you'll probably want to add your clone directly to your `fpath`.
+With zsh, there isn't really a standard place in your home directory to put completion scripts, so unless you've made your own, you'll probably want to add your clone directly to your `fpath`.
 You should add that to your `.zshrc` file before the line where you call `compinit`.
 It should look something like this:

     # ~/.zshrc